 Obsessive Compulsive Disorder (OCD) is the fourth most common psychiatric illness and among the most debilitating.
 Despite this, it is often neglected and carries a lot of stigma.

-The aims of this project are to:
+The aims of this project were to:

-- Better understand how young people (YP) living with OCD and their parents/guardians view the brain’s role in OCD
+- Better understand how young people living with OCD and their parents/guardians view the brain’s role in OCD

-The project will have three distinct phases:
+The project had three distinct phases:

 - Creative Workshops: A series of explorative workshops created opportunities for young people living with OCD, their parents/guardians and researchers to share ideas and experiences about OCD.

 - Content Co-development: Based on insights from the workshops, the team worked closely with people with lived experience of OCD and our charity partners to co-develop an engaging digital hub which contains an animation, a toolkit with engaging visuals and information about what we currently know about OCD and the brain, OCD resources, and information about the project and the team behind it.